Ulcinj is not just about idyllic old town with sturdy walls on a hill. Instead, it’s a mixture of a picturesque medieval town and sandy beaches.

 Velika Plaza - Long Beach

 The beach in the center is packed with sunbathers during the busiest hours.
 Thus, the 13-kilometer-long Velika Plaza is a good option at those times - as it is at any other time as well.
+Although Velika Plaza can be crowded and untidy at times too.
 The beach is divided into sections, each with a bar/restaurant, deck chairs and other services.

 If you’re taking a taxi, it’s advisable to decide beforehand as to which section of the beach you’re aiming for.